Buyang language

-The Buyang language was only discovered in 1990 by Chinese linguist Liang Min.
+The Buyang language was initially documented in 1990 by Chinese linguist Liang Min.
 In 1999, a doctoral dissertation and book was published for Buyang.
 The book has also recently been translated into English.

 Many speakers of Buyang are also fluent in Zhuang.

 Subdivisions

-The Buyang (布央) dialect cluster is spoken by a total of around 2,000 people living mostly in the Gula (谷拉) River valley of southeastern Yunnan Province, China.
-It is spoken in at least eight villages in Gula Township 谷拉乡, Funing County 富宁县, Wenshan Zhuang–Miao Autonomous Prefecture, Yunnan, China.
+The Buyang (布央) dialect cluster is spoken by a total of around 2,000 people living mostly in the Gula (谷拉) River valley of southeastern Yunnan Province.
+It is spoken in at least eight villages in Gula Township 谷拉乡, Funing County 富宁县, Wenshan Zhuang–Miao Autonomous Prefecture, Yunnan.
 Buyang is divided into the following groups: